lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 This document specifies a new EDHOC authentication method (see {{Section 3.2 of RFC9528}}) which we will refer to as the Pre-Shared Key method (EDHOC-PSK).
 The new EDHOC method shares some features and have some differences compared to the previously specified EDHOC methods.

-The basis for the security is the Pre-Shared Key (PSK) shared between Initiator and Responder.
+The basis for authentication is the Pre-Shared Key (PSK) shared between Initiator and Responder.
 Similar to the EDHOC methods defined in {{RFC9528}}, CRED_I and CRED_R are authentication credentials containing identifying information of the Initiator and Responder, respectively.
 However, there is only one shared authentication credential identifier, ID_CRED_PSK, used by the Responder to retrieve the PSK and the authentication credentials.

 ## Credentials